Arthur Jepson: Cricket career

 Jepson, a right-arm fast-medium bowler, made his county debut as a 23-year-old in 1938.
 He had his best summer in 1947 when he took 115 wickets at 27.78, the only occasion when he took more than 100 wickets in a season.
 On the back of his prolific summer he represented the Marylebone Cricket Club twice the following year.

 In a match against Leicestershire in 1958, his penultimate season, he took a career-best 8 for 45 to dismiss Leicestershire for 128 in their second innings.
 He brought up his 1,000th first-class wicket when he had first innings century-maker and captain Willie Watson caught by Norman Hill.

 He batted mostly in the lower order and made a solitary century in his first-class career, an innings of 130 against Worcestershire at Trent Bridge when he shared in a sixth wicket partnership of 270 with opener Reg Simpson.

 "Jepson was a doughty opponent with all-round skills that buttressed a Nottinghamshire team whose individual capabilities, for most of the early post-war years, were far superior to their teamwork."

 — A line from his obituary in The Independent.

 After retiring as a cricketer, Jepson turned to umpiring and officiated in county matches up until 1985.
 He umpired in the Gillette Cup and NatWest Trophy from 1963 to 1987.
+Jepson was umpire, along with Harold 'Dickie' Bird for the famous 1971 Gillette Cup Semi Final between Lancashire and Gloucestershire at Old Trafford.
+The game finished around 9pm having been delayed for around 90 minutes at lunch due to rain.
+It is believed Jepson made the call to keep the players on the field to finish the match.
+The BBC duty officer in London made a call just before 8.40pm not to show Points of View instead going live to the cricket and staying until the end delaying the BBC News which in those days was at 8.50pm.

 Between 1966 and 1969, he umpired four Test matches, the first of which was between England and the West Indies at Nottingham, where Basil Butcher scored a double hundred.
 He also umpired in five One Day Internationals, including three at the 1975 Cricket World Cup; East Africa vs India, Sri Lanka vs West Indies, and Pakistan vs Sri Lanka.